BackSlasher/blog.backslasher.net/content/job-guide.md

 However, if something is a bit out of your boundaries but looks promising, it might be OK to try it.

 ### Avoid overscheduling
-Interviewing is tiering (at least when it's serious interviews), so if you'll schedule too much during one day, you'll hit the last one(s) exhausted and probably won't do your best.
+Interviewing is tiring (at least when it's serious interviews), so if you'll schedule too much during one day, you'll hit the last one(s) exhausted and probably won't do your best.
 I think 3 interviews a day is **a lot** and tried to stick to 2.

 ## Interviewing

-Job interviews will probably be a new skill for you to learn, so you might not do very well at the first couple of times, as I said above.
+Job interviews will probably be a new skill for you to learn, so you might not do very well the first couple of times, as I said above.
 Don't panic.

 ### How to behave
-This is sort of like a date - you and the interviewer haven't met before (at least not at this context) and are trying to evaluate each other.
+This is sort of like a date - you and the interviewer haven't met before (at least not in this context) and are trying to evaluate each other.
-Therefor, all sensible guidelines for dates apply here.
+Therefore, all sensible guidelines for dates apply here.
 Be nice, polite, know what you want, show self confidence etc.

 ### Interview them back
 The interview is also about you seeing if the company would be a good fit for you, so make sure you tell the interviewer what you're looking for.